-- I. Music U7400G. - 2.
+- 1. Music U7400G. - 2.
 One course chosen from Music U7601G-U7606G, Music 7631G, U7650X, 7651X, 7850X or 7860X. - 3.
 One course chosen from Music 7632G, 7641X, 7642X. - 4.
 Two courses chosen from Music 7700X through 7781X. - 5.
 One course chosen from Education [724.12T], Music 7000G, or Music 7010T. - 6.
 Music 7201X and 7170T. - 7.
 One course chosen from Music 7101X, 7121X, 7122X, 7150T, 7633X. - 8.
 Four credits in music, music performance (studio lessons and/or ensembles), music education, or education electives. - 9.
 Thesis (Music U7930X) or Music Education Master's Project (Music 7920T) or an additional 6 credits in music, music performance (studio lessons and/or ensembles), music education, or education electives.
 Students must pass a comprehensive examination.
 Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures" of the Graduate Bulletin.
 M.A. degree program in education: physics teacher (7-12) HEGIS code 1902.01; SED program code 26762 The M.A., physics teacher program prepares students for a career in teaching at the high school level.
 It includes courses in education, as well as physics, which are designed to help graduate students become more effective high school physics teachers.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
+This program is currently not accepting applications for admission.
+As an alternate see our M.A.T. degree program in Adolescence Science Education (grades 7-12).
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the Head of the program in adolescence science education for the current requirements.
 Matriculation requirements Applicants must offer at least 12 credits in physics beyond general physics.
 Applicants must also offer (a) or (b):